 2) Black tie event

 Instead of hosting the private school fundraiser at a public park where parents could wear whatever, the fundraiser attire was cocktail dress and black tie.

 A couple moms came up to me and said, “You cleaned up nicely,” given I always just wear comfortable athletic clothes when picking up my son or going to playdates.

 Look the part, feel the part.
 In this case, the part was dressing like a rich philanthropist.

 3) Provide lots of alcohol

-Last year, I remember sitting at a table outside with another dad pondering whether we should go into this second bar.
+In 2022, I remember sitting at a table outside with another dad pondering whether we should go into this second bar.
 It was packed and we were still worried about getting COVID.
 A woman even came out and warned us several people inside probably had COVID.

 But due to already having had several drinks beforehand, we decided what the heck.
 We both had been vaccinated and 18 other dads were inside having a good time.
 FOMO won out.

 Providing alcohol is expensive at events, but it's helpful in getting people to donate more money.
 Alcohol slows down the central nervous system.
 This can lead to feelings of relaxation, confidence, and lowered inhibitions.

 4) Seat parents with the youngest kids in the cheap seats (the back)